aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

   Topic1Name:
     Type: String
     Default: Topic1
-    Description: Name of the first SNS topic you created manually using the SNS console.
+    Description: Name of the first Amazon SNS topic you created with the Amazon SNS console.
 Resources:
   SNSTopic1:
     DeletionPolicy: Retain